KushagraJain58-cmd/Data-Management/README.md

-Create a UI based on your imagination using any frontend you know This UI will contain form + a table + buttons(update, delete, add Form will contain 4 fields:
+Create a UI based on your imagination using any frontend you know This UI will contain form + a table + buttons(update, delete, add Form will contain 4 fields: <br>
 Name <br>
 Phone number <br>
-Email
+Email <br>
-hobbies
+hobbies <br>
-Save button
+Save button <br>
-Table will contain 7 Attributes: select:(checkbox Attribute to select row/rows)
+Table will contain 7 Attributes: <br>
+select:(checkbox Attribute to select row/rows)  <br>
-ID: serial number
+ID: serial number <br>
-Name: name
+Name: name  <br>
-Phone Number
+Phone Number <br>
-Email
+Email <br>
-Hobbies
+Hobbies <br>
-Update/delete
+Update/delete <br>
-Use MongoDB for creating database and Node.js and express.js for creating APIs Use react.js for UI
+Use MongoDB for creating database and Node.js and express.js for creating APIs Use react.js for UI  <br>
-Buttons:
+Buttons: <br>
-Send: To send data of selected Row/Rows on email info@redpositive.in Add New Data to open pop up form to ADD New entry in the table Create an Add button to open a pop up form which will contain 4 fields as mentioned above.
+Send: To send data of selected Row/Rows on email info@redpositive.in <br>
+Add New Data to open pop up form to ADD New entry in the table <br>
+Create an Add button to open a pop up form which will contain 4 fields as mentioned above. <br>
-Provide all the validations to all fields in form Create a table to display data from database
+Provide all the validations to all fields in form <br>
+Create a table to display data from database <br>
-Add form data in database by save button
+Add form data in database by save button <br>
-Provide a button to send selected row/rows data to email : info@redpositive.in Host task on either Heroku or Netlify
+Provide a button to send selected row/rows data to email : info@redpositive.in <br>
+Host task on either Heroku or Netlify <br>
-Push code on github and provide the link of public repo
+Push code on github and provide the link of public repo <br>

-Task Deadline is 48hrs from the time when task is assigned to youz